About

 object and provide types forreq.json()

-etc. - Client-side, to build typed RPC modules with expected inputs.
+, etc. - Client-side: to build typed RPC modules with expected inputs.

-- Server-side, to enhance built-in functionality fo
+- Server-side: to enhance the built-in functionality of the

 - Validation:

-- OpenAPI object, exported as
+- OpenAPI object, exported as the

 openapi